Dara Monarch: 1982: three-year-old season

 Dara Monarch began his second campaign in the McCairns Trial Stakes over seven furlongs at Phoenix Park Racecourse and won by a length from Senior Citizen.
 The colt then faced a steep ascent in class when he was sent to England for the 2000 Guineas over one mile at Newmarket Racecourse on 1 May.
-Starting at odds of 33/1 he tracked the leaders for most of the way he tired in the final furlong and finished eighth of the 25 runners behind the French-trained Zino who defeated Wind and Wuthering in a photo-finish.
+He started the race at odds of 33/1 and was among the leaders for most of the race.
+However, he became tired in the final furlong and finished eighth out of 25 runners, with the French-trained Zino beating Wind and Wuthering in a photo-finish.
 Mick Kinane took the ride when the colt lined up for the Irish 1000 Guineas at the Curragh two weeks later.
-Wind and Wuthering started favourite ahead of Cajun and Raconteur with Dara Monarch going off at 20/1 in a fourteen-runner field.
+Wind and Wuthering was the favorite in a field of 14 runners, with Cajun and Raconteur also being heavily backed.
+Dara Monarch was an outsider at 20/1.
 The other contenders included Tender King (third in the 2000 Guineas), Anfield, Achieved (Phoenix Stakes), Full Extent (Gimcrack Stakes) and Red Sunset (Coventry Stakes).
 In a change of tactics, Dara Monarch was restrained towards the rear of the field before making his challenge on the outside in the last quarter mile.
 He accelerated into the lead a furlong out and drew away from his rivals to win by three lengths from Tender King.